 Did you know - Lima gets VERY hot between January and May.
 Stay at Pool Paradise Lima to enjoy the sunshine!

 AM Entrance, from 6 am – 12 pm.

 PM Entrance, from 12 pm – 5.30 pm.

 Visitors must leave the site within the time frame stated, and cannot re-enter once visitors have left the site.
 Visitors and guides who don’t enter and leave within the time frame stated, will be assisted to the exit by the competent authorities!
 You have been warned.

 Entry with Official Guide Only

 This is probably the most significant rule.
 From July 01, 2017 onward, all visitors entering Machu Picchu must be accompanied by a guide.
 Guides must be official Machu Picchu guides or licensed tourist guides.
-The must present an up-to-date and valid guide identification on entering Machu Picchu.
+They must present an up-to-date and valid guide identification on entering Machu Picchu.
 Guides are only permitted to take maximum group sizes of 16 people.
 Guides need to sign in and sign out all visitors in his/her group.
 The guides will also be responsible for informing visitors of the regulations of the park.
 However it is important to pick your guide carefully.
 Some guides have been known to cut circuits in order to decrease tour time and maximise daily group quantity.
 To avoid this, we recommend choosing tour guides from reliable operators such as those on FindLocalTrips.com.